hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 Guide](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SQLServer.html#SQLServer.Concepts.General.TimeZone)
 for more information.
 * `username` - (Required unless a `snapshot_identifier` or `replicate_source_db`
 is provided) Username for the master DB user.
+Cannot be specified for a replca.
 * `vpc_security_group_ids` - (Optional) List of VPC security groups to associate.
 * `customer_owned_ip_enabled` - (Optional) Indicates whether to enable a customer-owned IP address (CoIP) for an RDS on Outposts DB instance.
 See [CoIP for RDS on Outposts](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-on-outposts.html#rds-on-outposts.coip) for more information.